janagyjr/tcgs-chillpack-2/ChangeLogs/proposed-changelog.md

 - Pack Menu was configured to provide custom links to Github and include a custom image
 - Datapack added to add BotanyPot support and fix issues with cane convertor for Growable Ores reeds
+- Storage Drawers upgrade modifiers were updated to enable larger amounts of storage

 ### Alpha Release 0.0.4